wangren09/wangren09.github.io/_pages/about.md

 ------
 **Prospective graduate students:** I am looking for highly motivated PhD/Master students with a background in Artificial Intelligence/Machine Learning/Signal Processing/Mathematics/Power Systems.
 Please contact me along with your CV and transcript if you are interested.

 **Externship/internship/visiting students:** I am open to collaboration with highly motivated students.
 Interested candidates are strongly encouraged to contact me by email.
-Students interested in these positions must commit to a continuous project duration of **at least five months** (Please only contact me when you can guarantee the time).
-Please ensure this requirement is met before reaching out to me. <!---For undergraduate and Master students already enrolled in IIT, if you're interested in doing research in my group, please setup an appointment with me via your IIT emails.--->
+Students interested in these positions must commit to a continuous project duration of **at least five months**.
+Please **ensure this requirement** is met before reaching out to me. <!---For undergraduate and Master students already enrolled in IIT, if you're interested in doing research in my group, please setup an appointment with me via your IIT emails.--->

 **Short Bio**
 ------